Hello, Please let me know that how to print on card stock with HP printers. I am facing some issue while printing card stock. Help me.

 Printer Settings-

 You will also need to change your printer settings.
-Through the document, you want to be printed go to on your Windows computer, click Print from the File menu.
-After that, select Properties and choose Paper or Paper Quality. choose Card Stock or the weight of paper you are using from the list of paper types and then click OK.
+Through the document, you want to be printed go to your Windows computer, and click Print from the File menu.
+After that, select Properties and choose Paper or Paper Quality.
+Choose card Stock or the weight of paper you are using from the list of paper types and then click OK.

 Feed the Paper-